Racer25/RDSearch/README.md

 database : 'RDSearchDB',
 ```

-Once done, run the SQL script "raredisease.sql" provided in the repository in your MySQL data base manager
+Once done, run the SQL script "rdsearchdb.sql" provided in the repository in your MySQL data base manager